narramadan/springboot-whoami/automation/README.md

 `Terraform` is a tool to provision infrastructure and `Ansible` is an agentless configuration management tool.
 To automate the deployment setup done under **Testing `Who Am I` with `Docker Swarm`** section, we mix these both tools to provision ec2 manager and node instances with docker installed on them and create Telerik and Who Am I services on Docker Swarm.

+**Why not use Ansible to provision AWS instances ???**

+Below is the general opinion view from few experts over different forums.

+`Terraform` sets up Infrastructure.
+In AWS, you can also use Cloudformation for this.
+Terraform is IaC (Infrastructure as Code).
+For example, it will describe network topology, different AWS services, EC2 instance sizes, AMIs, VPCs, RDS instances, Lambda functions, etc.

+`Ansible` configures servers.
+It's CM (Configuration Management).
+It defines what's on the servers.
+Mongo, Tomcat, Apache, etc. You can compare Ansible to Chef or Puppet

+***Use both in tandem...***

 # Setting up `Terraform` and `Ansible`
 Both `Terraform` and `Ansible` can be installed and configured on developer machine.
 As I use Windows 10 PC, I prefer to have this setup run on docker ubuntu image.